Navigation

 • the size and shape of your sperm

-If this shows up any problems, you’ll need to repeat the test around a month later.
+If this test shows up any problems, you’ll need to repeat the test around three months later.
 If the second test confirms a problem with your sperm, your GP may refer you to a fertility specialist.
+If you’re unable to get an erection or keep one for long enough to have sex, your GP may arrange blood tests.
+These will check for:

 Further tests